AaltoSciComp/scicomp-docs/aalto/python.rst

 ======

-The scientific python ecosystem is also available on Aalto Linux workstations, including the anaconda2 and anaconda3 modules providing the Anaconda python distribution.
+The scientific python ecosystem is also available on Aalto Linux workstations, including the anaconda (Python 3) and anaconda2 (Python2) modules providing the Anaconda python distribution.
 For a more indepth description see the generic `python page under scientific computing docs
 </scicomp/python>`.